junxit/us-congress-bills-115/metadata.md

 - 2017-12-11 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-454, Part I.
 - 2017-12-11 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-454, Part I.
 - 2017-12-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-02-07 — Committee on Homeland Security and Governmental Affairs.
+Hearings held.
+- 2018-10-03 — Amendment SA 4043 agreed to in Senate by Unanimous Consent.
+- 2018-10-03 — Amendment SA 4043 proposed by Senator Sullivan for Senator Johnson. (consideration: CR S6503) In the nature of a substitute.
+- 2018-10-03 — Amendment SA 4044 agreed to in Senate by Unanimous Consent.
+- 2018-10-03 — Amendment SA 4044 proposed by Senator Sullivan for Senator Murkowski to Amendment SA 4043. (consideration: CR S6503) To improve the amendment.
+- 2018-10-03 — Measure laid before Senate by unanimous consent. (consideration: CR S6503)
+- 2018-10-03 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-10-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-10-03 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2018-10-03 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2018-10-03 — Senate amendment agreed to: Amendment SA 4043 agreed to in Senate by Unanimous Consent.
+- 2018-10-03 — Senate amendment agreed to: Amendment SA 4044 agreed to in Senate by Unanimous Consent.
+- 2018-10-03 — Senate amendment proposed (on the floor): Amendment SA 4043 proposed by Senator Sullivan for Senator Johnson.(consideration: CR S6503)
+- 2018-10-03 — Senate amendment proposed (on the floor): Amendment SA 4044 proposed by Senator Sullivan for Senator Murkowski to Amendment SA 4043.(consideration: CR S6503)
+- 2018-10-03 — Senate amendment submitted
+- 2018-10-03 — Senate amendment submitted